kflansburg/xshop/README.md

 |  |  |- Dockerfile
 |- test
 |  |- xshop_test.py
-|  |- exploit.py
 |- build
 ```

 `config.yaml` stores project constants like library name.

 `docker-compose.yml` is used to describe the scenario involved in the exploit including each container and how they are connected.
+As an example you can set up two communicating containers and perform a MitM attack, a container providing a perticular service and an attacker (used in this Heartbleed example), or a standalone container to check privilege escalation attacks.

 `packages` is where users can place `.deb` packages to quickly install prebuilt versions of the library.

 `source` is where users can place source tarballs.

-xshop automatically copies the correct source/package version into the build context of the target as long as it follows the proper naming convention.
+xshop automatically copies the correct source/package version into the build context of the target as long as it follows the proper naming convention:

 ```
 [library]-[version].tar.gz
 ```